 Somehow, Gramps got the motor fired back up (it died two more times before we made it across the lake).
 When I got to the bank, I got to meet Steve from MSTA.
 He was out preparing to fix areas much like the one that I wrecked in, and was obviously wondering WTF a person with a MTB was doing getting out of a pontoon boat full of people that looked like they were on vacation from a retirement home.
 He and the park ranger made sure I was alright and directed me into the bait-shop place to get cleaned up and get a bag of ice (thanks, guys!)

 I was happy to see that it wasn’t my nose that was bleeding (I was worried that I’d broken it).
 Most of the damage was to the inside of my upper lip (it’s swollen up big time now).Ã‚ I also have a tooth that’s hurting and feeling like it’s slightly out of place (going to the dentist on Monday).
 Otherwise, everything’s ok.
 A couple of beers at Flying Saucer made it feel a little better.
 I’m still racing this weekend (Crude XC in Fayettville).

 I don’t know how I’m going to feel once I get back on the bike.
 I got my bell rung pretty hard this time, but, as always, it could have been worse.

 Update… teeth seem to be ok, though one of them is a little chipped and another is still a bit loose.
-My face is healing well.
+My face is healing well, though my septum piercing is a little crooked now, so I’m guessing my nose broke a little.
 I took an artsy photo in the garage before I washed my gloves: